Reinforcement Learning from Human Feedback

 Getting human preference data is an involved and costly process.
 The following describes the experience of getting preference data when the field is moving quickly.
 Over time, these processes will become far more automated and efficient (especially with AI feedback being used for a larger portion of the process).

-On multiple occasions, I’ve heard of data companies not delivering their data contracted to them without threatening legal or financial action.
+On multiple occasions, I’ve heard of data companies not delivering their data as contracted without the customer threatening legal or financial action against them for breach of contract.
 Others have listed companies I work with as customers for PR even though we never worked with them, saying they “didn’t know how that happened” when reaching out.
 There are plenty of potential bureaucratic or administrative snags through the process.
 For example, the default terms on the contracts often prohibit the open sourcing of artifacts after acquisition in some fine print.

 Depending on the domains of interest in the data, timelines for when the data can be labeled or curated vary.
 High-demand areas like mathematical reasoning or coding must be locked into a schedule weeks out.
-Simple delays of data collection don’t always work — Scale AI et al. are managing their workforces like AI research labs manage the compute-intensive jobs on their clusters.
+In the case when you are collecting a dataset for your next model and you realize that collecting data later may be optimal, simple delays of data collection don’t always work — Scale AI et al. are managing their workforces like AI research labs manage the compute-intensive jobs on their clusters (planning multiple weeks or months ahead as to when different resources will be allocated where).

 Once everything is agreed upon, the actual collection process is a high-stakes time for post-training teams.
-All the infrastructure, evaluation tools, and plans for how to use the data and make downstream decisions must be in place.
+All the training infrastructure, evaluation tools, and plans for how to use the data and make downstream decisions must be in place.
+If the data cannot be easily slotted into an existing RLHF data pipeline, it’ll take a long time to have the information the data partner wants in order to try and improve the collection process during the process.
+Collecting data that cannot be seamlessly integrated into training pipelines often becomes stale and a waste of resources.

 The data is delivered in weekly batches with more data coming later in the contract.
 For example, when we bought preference data for on-policy models we were training at HuggingFace, we had a 6 week delivery period.
 The first weeks were for further calibration and the later weeks were when we hoped to most improve our model.